Learning (Psychology)

 2) Teach your concept to a middle-schooler

-3) Identify gaps of your own knowledge where you can’t explain something
+3) Identify gaps in your own knowledge where you can't explain something

 4) Review the gaps and simplify the teaching process